Large Language Models and Games: A Survey and Roadmap: Roles of LLMs in Games

-One can argue that existing interfaces with LLMs, Foundation Models and Large Multimodal Models act as design assistants.
-The designer provides their specifications and receives one (in LLMs) or multiple (in AI image generators) suggestions that they can refine further.
+One can argue that existing interfaces with LLMs and Large Multimodal Models (LMMs) act as design assistants.
+The designer provides their specifications and receives one (in LLMs) or multiple (in AI image generators) suggestions that they can further refine.
 Many creatives report using such interfaces for brainstorming and concept development \cite{vimpari2023adapt}, including game developers \cite{boucher2023professionals}.
 However, the applicability of LLMs as design assistants is somewhat limited, reverting only to conceptual assistance.
 Similarly, their potential for refining an existing idea (i.e. offering procedural assistance) is underexplored, as we discuss in Section \ref{sec:roadmap}.

 Conceptual assistance is thus the easiest for LLMs, and is the first case explored in games.
-In \cite{charity_preliminary_2023}, design assistance is envisioned in a tool that combines the game description provided by the user with existing knowledge of similar games to suggest possible game features to a designer.
-The features suggested are fairly generic, few-word guidelines (e.g.: \enquote{learn new combat}) which would need extensive design effort and creativity to transform into an implementable and coherent game design.
+Charity \textit{et al.} \cite{charity2023preliminary} envision design assistance as a tool that combines the game description provided by the user with existing knowledge of similar games to suggest possible game features back to the user.
+The suggested features are fairly generic, few-word guidelines (e.g.: \enquote{learn new combat}) which would need extensive design effort and creativity to transform into an implementable and coherent game design.
+When asking an LLM for specific game features to implement in a digital game, players found them less compelling than human-designed ones \cite{anjum2024inksplotch}.
+The suggestions, however, were still useful for game designers, as they provided a different perspective that could kickstart their creation process.
+A thorough analysis of strengths and weaknesses of LLMs in this role can be drawn from \textit{Project AVA} \cite{peacock2024ava}, a non-commercial digital game developed at Keywords Studios with the assistance of LLMs and LMMs for multiple aspects of the typical game development pipeline.
+LLMs are shown to help greatly in giving inspiration to the designers (albeit not being creative themselves), provide simple starting code for the game logic, and even assist developers by revealing errors in the code during development.
+LLMs however often fall short on anything more involved or requiring further domain knowledge, such as requesting code for specific game logic or understanding functionality in UI elements.
+Similarly, LMMs required a lot of tuning by human artists, but provided a solid foundation for concept art and proof-of-concept user interfaces.